Structural and Spectral Properties of Strictly Interval Graphs: Answering some questions

 The term $s^{2(p-1)}$ corresponds to: $s^{p-1}, s^{p-1}$.
-One (or two) of these terms can be rewritten as $a^{a-s-1}, s^{p-a+s+1}$.
-For instance, we want that the value $7$ appears as an eigenvalue of $G(3,10)$.
-As $7$ satisfies the condition $3 \leq 7\leq 13$, we know that $7$ must appear at least $3$ times (or $6$) as an eigenvalue.
-It is interesting that, althout $9$ times seems to be ok, it is not, since $3(7-3)$ is not less or equal 10 (the last condition).
+These eigenvalues correspond to simplicial vertices.
+To include the value $a$, each eigenvalue must correspond to an element of a clique of simplicial vertices of size $a-s$.
+So, one of these terms can be rewritten as $a^{a-s-1}, s^{p-a+s+1}$.
+For instance, let $a=7$ be the value that we want to appear as an eigenvalue of $G(3,10)$.
+As $7$ satisfies the condition $3 \leq 7\leq 13$, we know that $7$ must appear exactly $3$ times as an eigenvalue.

-Based on these results, we can conclude that there are $k$ cliques of $a-s$ simplicial vertices adjacent to the same $mvs$ in $G$.